mmd-ahd/heart-disease-uci-pytorch-nn/README.md

 ## Project Objectives

 The main goals of this project are:
-1. To implement and train a shallow neural network (one to three hidden layers) using PyTorch.
+1. To implement and train a shallow neural network using PyTorch.
 2. To evaluate the neural network's performance in predicting heart disease using the UCI dataset.
 3. To compare the neural network's performance against other established machine learning models.
-4. To investigate the impact of architectural choices (number of hidden layers, neurons per layer, learning rate, batch size) on the neural network's performance.
+4. To investigate the impact of architectural choices on the neural network's performance.

 ---